We’re welcoming back the April No Falls Campaign!

 - Balance is a skill.
 And like any skill, it’s a use it or lose it principal.

 If you’d like to put your balance to the test, but think you’re too advanced for Step Safe, there are plenty of options you can try.
-Some fun and challenging balance exercise options include Tai Chi, adult Ballet classes, Ballroom dancing, & Pilates to name a few.
+Some fun and challenges balance exercise options include Tai Chi, adult Ballet classes, Ballroom dancing, & Pilates to name a few.

 If you’d like to try one of our Lifestyle Pilates classes, call us on 3869 1099 and get your first class FREE*